 By Susan Clary

-When daredevil Nik Wallenda climbed to the top of the Orlando Eye, the 400-foot centerpiece of International Drive's newest attraction, he held a truly unique view of the tourist district.
+When daredevil Nik Wallenda climbed to the top of the The Wheel in ICON Park in Orlando, the 400-foot centerpiece of International Drive, he held a truly unique view of the tourist district.

 Wallenda, of course, was rightfully focused on balancing atop the rotating observation wheel.
-But from his vantage point it would be easy to see how a new International Drive (known by locals as I-Drive) has begun to emerge from the T-shirt shops and fast food joints that have dotted the area for so many years.
+But from his vantage point it would be easy to see how a new International Drive (known by locals as I-Drive) has emerged from the T-shirt shops and fast food joints that dotted the area for so many years.

-A string of attractions – including not only the Eye but also a marine aquarium, a wax museum, several new roller coasters and thrill rides, and the latest version of famed South Beach nightclub Mangos – is emerging on I-Drive.
+A string of attractions – including not only The Wheel but also a marine aquarium, a wax museum, several new roller coasters and thrill rides, and the latest version of famed South Beach nightclub Mangos – promise fun and adventure on I-Drive.

-The area is poised to become a destination for visitors and locals that deftly mixes Vegas-style awe with world-renowned shopping and restaurants.
+The area deftly mixes Vegas-style awe with world-renowned shopping and restaurants.
 In fact, Wallenda hatched the idea to perform his feat on the 400-foot wheel while vacationing with his family on I-Drive.

 International Drive has grown from one man's adroit land purchase, first to a halfway hotel spot between Walt Disney World Resort and Universal Studios, and now to a distinct destination that offers visitors a range of options.